Mithil01/Document-Classification-Using-CNN/README.md

-# Document Classification Using CNN : Leveraging CNN for efficient text categorization.
+# Document Classification Using CNN: Leveraging CNN for efficient text categorization.

-The goal is to develop a document classifier that can accurately categorize a collection of 18,828 text documents into one of 20 predefined classes Using Convolution Neural Network.
-Each document is named in the format 'ClassLabel_DocumentNumberInThatLabel', allowing the extraction of the corresponding label for each document
+The goal is to develop a document classifier that can accurately categorize a collection of 18,828 text documents into one of 20 predefined classes Using Convolution Neural Networks.
+Each document is named in the format 'ClassLabel_DocumentNumberInThatLabel', allowing the extraction of the corresponding label for each document.

 ## Table of Contents
 1. ML problem formulation